What Is Impressionism in Art & Film? Definition & Examples

 Alexandre Cabanel’s The Birth of Venus was a celebrated Salon painting, praised for its polished execution, mythological theme, and idealized nude.
 Its smooth surface, classical subject, and decorative appeal exemplify the standards upheld by the French Salon.
 Sensual but still mythological, and a textbook Salon painting that Napoleon III purchased.

-Artists like Claude Monet, Pierre-Auguste Renoir, and Edgar Degas challenged the established rules by painting contemporary subjects outdoors, often en plein air, to capture the direct effects of light and color.
+Artists like Claude Monet, Pierre-Auguste Renoir, and Edgar Degas challenged those rules by painting contemporary subjects outdoors, often en plein air, to capture direct effects of light and color.

 A woman in profile sits pensively next to a large vase overflowing with chrysanthemums in varied colors